Hugo Huntzinger: Biography

 He was born in 1934 in Los Angeles in family of Harold and Sophia S. Huntzinger.
 He has brother, David and sister, Sonya (Hager).
 His grandmother came to USA from Pinsk, Russian Empire, so he traveled to see Russia in summer 1992.

-Graduated of San Jose State University as а geologist.
+Graduated of San Jose State University as a geologist.
 He collected minerals and rocks from all over the world, and even sell and exchange them in Hilo farmers market.

-He served in the United States Army in Korea, where he met his wife.

-In 1990th he was member of the Rotary Club in Hawaii.
-Supported PSI Seminars in Hawaii.

 National Park Service career

 From 1957 he was with the National Park Service for 36 years in his career.

-From August 2, 1970 till May 25, 1974 he was superintendent of the Coronado National Memorial.
+From August 2, 1970, till May 25, 1974 he was superintendent of the Coronado National Memorial.
 In 1971 he updated the National Park Service policy.

-From May 26, 1974 till December 19, 1987 he was Haleakala National Park superintendent.
+From May 26, 1974, till December 19, 1987 he was Haleakala National Park superintendent.
 He established goat control program at the Haleaka National Park and reduce its number from 4000 to 400.
 He established strong programs in biological preservation.